Marine Conservation Volunteer Program in Jamaica - St Mary

-This excursion cost US$46 (approximately AU$71) per person and is available on the first and second Tuesday of each month.
+This excursion cost US$51 (approximately AU$79) per person and operates every Wednesday.
 This fee includes your entrance fee, transportation, a locker, and a personal guide for your 2.5 hour visit.

 The Green Grotto Caves & Luminous Lagoon experience is a 4.5 hour tour where you will visit the historical caves of Green Grotto, once home to the first inhabitants of the island.
 You’ll participate in a guided tour of these caves with a swim in the glowing water of Luminous Lagoon, one of only a few like it in the world.
 This natural wonder offers a once in a lifetime experience.

-This excursion costs US$108 (approximately AU$166) per person which includes your entrance fee, transportation, boat tour and a personal guide for your visit.
+This excursion costs US$108 (approximately AU$168) per person which includes your entrance fee, transportation, boat tour and a personal guide for your visit.

 Learn the latest Jamaican dance moves with a local reggae professional during a reggae dance class with your fellow volunteers!

 This activity costs US$25 (approximately AU$38) per person and the dance class will take 1.5 hours to complete.